calvincj/Factionalism/README.md

 # Factionalism

-This is my Brookings internship project on CCP elite factionalism.
+This is my project on CCP elite factionalism.
 The main question I'm trying to answer: how connected are the members of the 20th Politburo Standing Committee (PBSC) to other Chinese officials, based on where their careers overlapped over the decades?
 If two people worked in the